PikasXYZ/OpenAI-convenient-chatBOT/README.md

   <br>
 </p>

+ ㅤ

-3. After selecting the language you're going to use mainly, please decide whether to use prepared prompts.
+4. After selecting the language you're going to use mainly, please decide whether to use prepared prompts.

+ ㅤ
 <p align="center">
   <img src="pic/ask prompt prepared.jpg" width=500>
   <br>
   <em>▲ A null chat will begin if "N" is entered here ▲</em>
   <br>
 </p>
+ ㅤ

-3. If "Y" was entered at previos step, you'll see Quick Start List.
+5. If "Y" was entered at previos step, you'll see Quick Start List.
 Please enter the number of the prompt you like then to start the chat quickly & conveniently.

 <p align="center">
   <img src="pic/search.jpg" width=500>